XiaoyongNI/Deep-Learning-Project/README.md

 ```

 ##  3. Acknowledgements
 The authors thank Prof. Fernando Perez-Cruz and Dr. Aurelien Lucchifor for their insightful lectures and this project opportunity.
-The authors also thank all the TAs for their great tutorial and their constructive comments on this projec
+The authors also thank all the TAs for their great tutorial and their constructive comments on this project.